MaciejNiklasinski/react-state-toolkit/README.md

   <li>Store must register all store selectors not registered directly in any of the slices, by passing them to storeSelectors.</li>
 </ul>

+<h3>Sudo actions/selectors imports</h3>
-No more circular imports!<br/>
+No more broken circular imports!<br/>
 Thanks to strict creation/registration policy all store actions/selectors which will ever be valid for the store, have been created and registered within the store on creation and are immediately available through store getActions/getSelectors functions.
-That allows (and its recommended) to abandon usage of standard, prone-to-be-circular esm imports within actions, selectors and store-aware components files.
+That allows (and its recommended) to substitute usage of standard, prone-to-be-circular esm imports when importing actions or selectors into actions, selectors and store-aware components files, with sudo-import via store created importer importAction/importSelector functions.
+Using these will ensure imports validation (descriptive errors on either import attempt or store creation) and will also allow for safe circular imports.<br/><br/>

 Only import actions/selectors using standard esm import to:
 <ul>